 The gas bubbles in aerated or fizzy drinks can cause bloating and also irritate the stomach and digestive tract lining.
 Plus, these drinks contain a humongous amount of sugar that can also worsen your digestion problems.
+Also, the carbonation causes electrolyte imbalance – and this can dehydrate the body and interfere with the healing process.
 So, avoid consuming soda or any fizzy drinks for a while till your digestive organs heal and start functioning normally.

 Berries are nutritious but avoid them if you are suffering from diverticulitis, ulcer, or IBS and IBD.
 The fiber and the small seeds (such as in strawberries) can scrape the lining of the stomach and colon thereby causing inflammation, irritation, and bleeding.
 Therefore, avoid consuming berries or foods that may contain berries like cakes, pastries, jams, etc. for a while.